Petra - Wadi Sabra Theater

 The Phase 3 Earthquake appears to be based on rebuilding evidence.
 Tholbecq et al (2019) report that various clues suggest that the theater underwent violent destruction, at least on the north side where the upper parts of the walls seem to have been destroyed, then rebuilt by recycling collapsed bleacher seats.
 An alternative hypothesis suggested voluntary dismantling as a possibility.
 This happened no later than the 3rd century CE.

-Based on soundings in Sectors 2 and 7, Tholbecq et al (2019) reports phase 4 destruction of the northern masonry of the orchestra.
+Based on soundings in Sectors 2 and 7, Tholbecq et al (2019) report phase 4 destruction of the northern masonry of the orchestra.
 They deduce that this event (earthquake?) occurred shortly after the late Roman period, or even during this period.
+Tholbecq (2022) suggests an association with the earthquake of 363 [the southern 363 CE Cyril Quake].

 Seismic Effects